irkit/osx-launcher/README.markdown

 ![Alfred 2 screenshot](/Web/alfred2.png?raw=true)

+You need Powerpack license to use this.

 ## How does this work?

 IRLauncher stores IR signal JSON representation files under `~/.irkit.d/signals` directory, with a filename you give.
 Quicksilver, Alfred 2 extensions tell their indexer to index files under `~/.irkit.d/signals`.
 IRLauncher also sets the custom launch application of the IR JSON representation file to itself, so you can just double click `aircon-off.json` to turn off your air conditioner.

+You can also call `/Applications/IRLauncher.app/Contents/MacOS/IRLauncher ~/.irkit.d/signals/aircon-off.json` to send it.

+IRLauncher uses `NSDistributedNotificationCenter`, make sure you're not killing `distnoted` which manages `NSDistributedNotification`s.

 ## More information